pankaj3108/urlHashingSystem/README.md

 ########################### Architecture #################################

 #Objective:
 Main function of this URL hashing System is to convert long url to short url which helps marketing team to manages url's in effetive way.
+It has expiary date feature where generated url will be valid upto 7 days, after this url will be deleted.

 #Overview:
 I have built this URL Hashing System using Java8 as server side language. used Spring boot framework for development of REST API.